Table of Contents

 - Books: “Automate the Boring Stuff with Python” for practical coding exercises.

+Once you fully understand the basics, you can move on to more complex concepts.
 Python is heavily used in problem-solving, and mastering data structures and algorithms is essential for coding efficiency.
 Becoming comfortable with data structures and algorithms is essential for writing efficient and optimized Python code.
 Start by learning the built-in Python data structures like lists, tuples, sets, and dictionaries, which are foundational for organizing and storing data.
 Understanding when to use each of these based on time and space efficiency is crucial.

 Move on to more complex data structures like linked lists, stacks, queues, trees (especially binary trees and binary search trees), heaps, and graphs.
 Each has unique properties and is suited for specific problems.
 Practice implementing these structures manually to strengthen your understanding.